rodgerskent/matplotlib_challenge/README.md

 1. Based on initial results the Capomulin and Ramicane drug regimens are promissing
 2. Weight and tumor volume are highly correlated, the study assessment should be expanded to ensure participant weight was properly managed in study
 3. Ten (10) drug regimens, including Placebo, were evaluated over 45 timepoints 3a.
 Twenty-five (25) mice per study except in the Stelasyn regimen which had 24 participants 3b.
 Mice participants were nearly evenly divided between male and female 3c.
-Additional data should be gathered to ensure participant weight was properly distributed between regimens Grader ... please note.
+Additional data should be gathered to ensure participant weight was properly distributed between regimens

+Grader ... please note.
 There were no statistical outliers in the four targeted drug regimens, Capomulin, Ramicane, Infubinol, and Ceftamin based on two separate calculations.
-I understand the project required us to flag outliers.
+I understand the project required us to flag outliers in the box and whisker chart using green triangles.
 I placed the flagging logic into the box and whisker charts to show competency and effort but my max timepoint data frame did not support presenting.
 I double checked my final tumor volume logic but do not see a shortcomiing in the approach.
 Open to evaluation and feedback.

 Visuals
 Please reference the Pymaceuticals Pitchbook for visuals and key takeaways.